Congo lends a hand to fight Ebola, urges African solidarity

 Having endured six previous outbreaks of the deadly virus in 40 years, Congolese officials say they are eager to share their expertise with countries suffering from the worst epidemic in history, which has already killed more than 4,500 people.

-Congo's Health Minister Felix Kabange said he hoped to inspire "African solidarity" in the Ebola fight and invited other countries to send volunteers to new training centers in the capital Kinshasa.
+Congo's Health Minister Felix Kabange said he hoped to inspire "African solidarity" in the Ebola fight and invited other countries to send volunteers to new training centres in the capital Kinshasa.

-The World Health Organisation has criticized African countries for closing borders to Ebola countries, saying this has worsened their suffering by cutting off supplies.
+The World Health Organization has criticised African countries for closing borders to Ebola countries, saying this has worsened their suffering by cutting off supplies.

 The programme aims to teach some 1,057 volunteers -- all of them health professionals -- although some could stay behind to contain Ebola locally.